tonystr/tonystr.github.io/public/articles/json_in_gamemaker/index.md

 console.log(object["meow"]);
 ```

 JavaScript objects are also called by two other names; "dictionary" and "map".
-Gamemaker has a similar structure which it calls *ds_map*.
+Gamemaker has a similar structure which it calls [ds_map](https://docs2.yoyogames.com/source/_build/3_scripting/4_gml_reference/data_structures/ds%20maps/).
 If you're not familiar with data structures in Gamemaker, don't worry; they're nowhere near as scary as they might first seem.

 ## Using Maps In Gamemaker